Atarashii Kisetsu e

-Atarashii Kisetsu e (あたらしい季節へ / To the New Season) is the eighth domestic single by the Japanese hip-hop group Lead.
-It was released nearly six months after their previous single Tenohira wo Taiyou ni/Delighted, on April 13, 2005.
+"Atarashii Kisetsu e" (あたらしい季節へ / To the New Season) is the eighth domestic single by the Japanese hip-hop group Lead.
+It was released nearly six months after their previous single "Tenohira o Taiyō ni / Delighted", on April 13, 2005.
 It charted well on Oricon, taking the weekly ranking of #6 upon its released.

 Limited editions of the singles included one of five possible phone charms, a release event participation ticket, a "Lead 2005 Spring Campaign" postcard and a specialized URL where buyers could download a themed wallpaper.

 Information

-Atarashii Kisetsu e (あたらしい季節へ / To the New Season) is the eighth single by Japanese hip-hop group Lead.
-It became their first release for the year, with their previous single, Tenohira wo Taiyou ni/Delighted, having been released six months prior in October 2004.
+"Atarashii Kisetsu e" became their first release for the year, with their previous single, Tenohira wo Taiyou ni/Delighted, having been released six months prior in October 2004.
 It charted in the top ten on the Oricon Singles Charts, taking the #6 spot for the weekly ranking and remaining on the charts for one month.

 The single was released as a standard CD and was given a limited edition.
 The limited edition contained one of five possible phone straps, a ticket to attend their release event, a "Lead 2005 Spring Campaign" postcard and a URL that would take buyers to download a specialized wallpaper.

 "Atarashii Kisetsu e" became the first medium ballad written by musical composer Kyogo Kawaguchi, and for the group overall.
 While the song was composed and written by Kyogo, the piece was performed by Yoshiaki Mutou, who has worked with soloists Hitomi Shimatani and Shela.
 The coupling track, "Freedom No Rule", was composed and performed by Japanese composer Hayabusa.
 The lyrics were written by Tetsuya Hashinaga, who is best known by his stage name "T2ya", and Koto Wakanade.

 "Atarashii Kisetsu e" won gold during the 47th Japan Record Awards.